 When doctors first started doing these procedures, the only way to get stem cells was directly from the bone marrow.
 This is where the term bone marrow transplant originated.
-The donor is taken to the operating room and put to sleep lying on his or her stomach.
-The doctors put long needles into the hip bones and pull out the bone marrow in syringes in a procedure called bone marrow aspiration.
+For this, the donor is taken to the operating room and put to sleep lying on his or her stomach.
+The healthcare providers put long needles into the hip bones and pull out the bone marrow in syringes, using a procedure called bone marrow aspiration.
 This solution is then poured through a special column that is able to pull out the desired stem cells, allowing any other cells (mature red and white blood cells and platelets) to be reinfused into the donor.
 In order to get the number of cells needed, the needles need to be inserted many times, which is why the donor is put to sleep for the procedure.
-These cells are then frozen in a special preservative (called Dimethyl sulfoxide or DMSO) to protect them from "freezer burn" until they are used.
+These cells are then frozen in a special preservative (called dimethyl sulfoxide or DMSO) to protect them from "freezer burn" until they are used.
 The donor still has plenty of cells to produce blood cells for him/herself.

 A second method of collecting stem cells, called apheresis, is now the preferred method of collecting stem cells for allogeneic transplants.
-This method involves giving the donor a medication called granulocyte colony stimulating factor, or GCSF, which causes the stem cells to be released from the bone marrow and into the blood stream.
+This method involves giving the donor a medication called a granulocyte colony stimulating factor, or GCSF, which causes the stem cells to be released from the bone marrow and into the blood stream.
 Using a blood test, doctors can tell how many cells are circulating in the blood stream.
 Once the number is high enough, the donor goes to the pheresis department at the hospital to have the cells removed.
 The cells can be removed using either a catheter in the chest wall or 2 large intravenous (IV) catheters, one placed in each arm.
-Blood is taken out of the donor, circulated through the pheresis machine to remove the stem cells, and then the rest of the blood is returned to the patient.
-The cells would be frozen in the same DMSO preservative mentioned earlier for the bone marrow.
-During the collection, the patient may experience tingling or numbness around the lips.
+Blood is taken out of the donor, circulated through the pheresis machine to remove the stem cells, and then the rest of the blood is returned to the donor.
+The cells would be frozen in the same DMSO preservative used for bone marrow above.
+During the collection, the donor may experience tingling or numbness around the lips.
 This is caused by a loss of calcium and can usually be resolved by eating some calcium tablets.

 Lastly, these cells can be taken from umbilical cord blood.
 The umbilical cord is typically discarded after a baby is born, but the blood in the cord is rich in hematopoietic stem cells that can be used in allogeneic transplant.
 One drawback to cord blood cells is that there are fewer cells than are typically used in transplant.
 For this reason, cord blood is primarily used in children and smaller sized adults.
 Cord blood can take longer to engraft (see more on engraftment below) and therefore may lead to an increase risk of infection.
 However, cord blood transplants appear to have lower rates of graft versus host disease.
 Your transplant team can discuss the specifics of your situation in greater detail.